-Criteria Description Points Possible Inventing Process Logbook must document student initiative and the inventing process.
+Criteria Description Points Possible Invention Process Logbook must document student initiative and the Invention Process.
 Information should begin with brainstorming and continue through to completion of the invention (include modifications/improvements/all changes from beginning to end).
-0-4 Logbook documents how idea originated; evidence of student being the main contributor to the project (students should do all work appropriate for their grade level; adult help is encouraged regarding any safety issues, such as using power tools).
-Research & Documentation Document research related to the general topic as well as the existence of similar inventions (supports originality).
-0-4 Lists all items used, including borrowed and repurposed.
-Documents expenses under \$50 for purchased materials.
+O-4 Logbook documents how idea originated; evidence of student being the main contributor to the project (students should do all work appropriate for their grade level; adult help is encouraged regarding any safety issues, such as using power tools).
+Research & Documentation Documents research related to the general topic as well as the existence of similar inventions (supports originality).
+Lists all items used, including borrowed and repurposed.
+Documents total expenses to be less than \$50 for purchased materials.
 Documents help from adults.
-Analysis Provides analysis of the invention benefits/consequences: environmental, societal, market potential.
-0-2 Gives pros/cons of design process.
+0-4 Analysis Provides analysis of the invention benefits/consequences: environmental, societal, market potential.
+Gives pros/cons of design process.
+0-2